 Growth Habit: This evergreen tree is a native of mainland Australia.
-It grows between 4-14m in height making it one of our tallest weeds.
+It grows between 4-14 m in height making it one of our tallest weeds.
 The leaves vary from light to dark green depending on maturity.
+Its glossy leaves are entire with wavy margins and are alternately arranged or clustered at the tips of the branches.
+The older stems are covered in a smooth light grey to brownish-coloured bark.
+Younger shoots are hairless (i.e. glabrous) or slightly hairy (i.e. puberulent) and green or reddish-brown in colour.

 Type of Plant: A long-lived large shrub to small tree.

-Flowers: Scented creamy-white flowers form at the ends of stems in clusters during early spring.
+Flowers: Scented creamy-white bell shaped flowers, 10 – 20 mm long, form at the ends of stems in clusters during early spring.
+Flowers have 5 petals that are bent back at the tips.

-Fruit/Seed: The fruit are orange berries which ripen in autumn to winter and contain a sticky red seed.
+Fruit/Seed: The fruit are orange berries, about 10 mm across, which ripen in autumn to winter and contain a sticky red seed.

 Dispersal: Reproduces from seed with the help of birds who eat the fruit then excrete the seed, giving the plant excellent dispersal reliant upon the birds range.